Sukkur: History

+By the 12th century, Rohri and Sukkur had been incorporated in dominion of the Bhati Rajputs.

 "Old Sukkur" was initially a small village prior to the establishment of a military garrison in 1839.
 Sukkur was built on a low limestone ridge on the banks of the Indus River.
 The city was once surrounded by groves of date palms that were traditionally believed to have grown from the discarded date-pits from Arab invaders in the 8th century.

 The village of Sukkur was directly across from the larger town of Rohri, which served as a busy port along the Indus by the 1200s, and was a major trading centre for agricultural produce.
 An 86 foot tall minaret was built at Sukkur's shrine of Mir Masum Shah in 1607.

 British

 Modern Sukkur, or New Sukkur, was built during British rule alongside what was once a small village directly across from the historic city of Rohri.
 The British established a military garrison here in 1839, which was abandoned in 1845, though Sukkur continued to grow in importance as a trading center.
 The Sukkur Municipality was constituted in 1862.

 Completed in 1889, Sukkur's Lansdowne Bridge connects the Sukkur to Rohri across the Indus, and was one of the first bridges to cross the river.
 The bridge made the journey between Karachi and Multan easier.
-The bridge was built with two large pylons rather than a series of pillars extending across the river - a cutting-edge design for such an expansive span.
+The bridge was built with two large pylons rather than a series of pillars extending across the river – a cutting-edge design for such an expansive span.
 The bridge was also made of metal, and features an unusual design.

 Sukkur Barrage (formerly called Lloyd Barrage), built under the British Raj on the Indus River, controls one of the largest irrigation systems in the world.
 It was designed by Sir Arnold Musto KCIE, and constructed under the overall direction of Sir Charlton Harrison between 1923 and 1932.
 The 5001 ft long barrage is made of yellow stone and steel and can water nearly 10 million acres (40,000 km2) of farmland through its seven large canals.

 On the eve of the Partition of British India in 1947, Sukkur's old town was home to about 10,000 residents, while New Sukkur was home to 80,000.